 The implemented ERP is going to be with the organization for decades to come and hence, getting it right is very essential.
 Failure to do so will create sub-optimal ERP implementations for which the organization will pay the price for the rest of times to come.

 CEO alone can solve project disputes:

 Inherently, ERP implementations will create fissures between departments and none other than the CEO can resolve those issues which erupt along the way of any ERP implementation project.
 As ERP cuts across multiple departments during an implementation, differences of opinion usually does not get resolved in the lower levels of the organization.
-Absence of timely decisions and resolutions will create glut in the project thereby thwarting the success.
+The absence of timely decisions and resolutions will create a glut in the project thereby thwarting the success.

 CEO alone can rally the entire organization:

 As enumerated above, ERP implementation project is not like a windows upgrade project which could be steered by CIO’s alone.
-Entire organization’s co-operation is required for the success of an ERP Project and every business head needs to get involved for the project’s success.
+Entire organization’s co-operation is required for the success of an ERP Project and every business head needs to get involved in the project’s success.
 Hence it is important to rally all the teams towards success.
 Typically CEO is the only person in an organization who is capable of making that kind of a cohesive march happen.
 The cost of failing to rally the organization will invariably produce sub-optimal outcomes or failures.